Updated: August 26, 2022.

 “It’s just us getting better at more granularly understanding the content of a page and being able to score different parts of the page independently”.Martin Splitt

-When does passage-based ranking come into effect?
+When did passage-based ranking come into effect?

 Passage-based ranking has been live since February 2021.

-How many searches will this change impact?
+How many searches does this change impact?

 The change is going to impact 7% of all the queries worldwide.
 This is a lot, so we can expect to see some changes.

 Will I lose or gain traffic because of passage-based indexing?